CVILLA09/my-catalog/README.md

 In order to run this project you need:

-You have to have tools like:
+You need to have installed:

 - Ruby
 - Rspec